RSS

 Leave your judgment at the door and step on into my Top 10 cheater songs.
 With no further ado…

 10. “O.P.P.” by Naughty by Nature – Yeah, you know me.
 I had to put this song on the list and put it high.
-It just might be the most light-hearted, realest, and hardest-hitting song of all 25.
+It just might be the hardest-hitting, realest, and most lighthearted song of all 25.
 Hell, I’ll go ahead and call this one the anthem.
 First of all, this isn’t a gender-specific song.
 Men cheat.
 Women cheat.
 The only difference is what you choose to let the last “P” in the acronym stand for.

 Favorite Line: “That wasn’t the thing; it must’ve been the way she hit the ceiling / ‘Cause after that, she kept on coming back and catching feelings / I said, ‘Let’s go.
 My girl is coming, so you gotta leave.’ / She said, ‘Oh, no, I love you, Treach.’
 I said, ‘Now child, please.’”